HAS THE PASSOVER BEEN PASSED OVER?

 ON WHAT DID CHRIST BASE HIS MESSIAHSHIP

-The determining scripture, the one on which Christ based His Messiah ship, and reflects what actually happened to Him after His death on the cross is Matthew 12:38-42; and when examining the biblical account of the Crucifixion it is clearly shown that it takes place on a Wednesday.
+The determining scripture, the one on which Christ based His Messiahship, and reflects what actually happened to Him after His death on the cross is Matthew 12:38-42; and when examining the biblical account of the Crucifixion it is clearly shown that it takes place on a Wednesday.
 His crucifixion did not begin on a Friday as generally accepted.
-Christ explicitly states otherwise in Matt.
-12:39, “But He answered and said to them, ‘An evil and adulterous generation seeks after a sign, and no sign will be given to it except the sign of the prophet Jonah,’ for as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth.’”
+Christ explicitly states otherwise in Matthew 12:39-40, “But He answered and said to them, ‘An evil and adulterous generation seeks after a sign, and no sign will be given to it except the sign of the prophet Jonah.
+For as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth.’”
 Buried!

 Here Christ places His authentication as the Messiah on being dead and in the grave for three complete days and three complete nights.
 This time period began on the fourteenth of Nisan or Abib, nearing sunset.
 By Christ’s own words He had to fulfill this requirement of three days and three nights to be the Messiah.
 He literally staked all He did in His life on earth to be measured by this declaration.